Unity Fiji

-The Unity Fiji Party (UFP) is a registered political party in Fiji.
+Unity Fiji (UFP) is a registered political party in Fiji.
 It was registered as a political party in July 2017.
 The party's leader is Savenaca Narube, the former Governor of Reserve Bank of Fiji.

 On 11 May 2018 the party announced a list of 14 candidates to contest the 2018 election.
 It subsequently submitted a list of 28 candidates, of which 5 were women.

 The party won 6,896 votes in the 2018 election, 1.52% of the total.
 However, it failed to win any seats.
 In the 2022 the party almost doubled its vote share, up to 2.78%, but it failed again to get parliamentary representation.